Moody Center Arena

 Red River Street Realignment

-Robert Dedman Street was closed to through traffic from Martin Luther King, Jr. Boulevard to 20th Street in December 2020 and will remain closed until early 2022.
+Robert Dedman Drive was closed to through traffic from Martin Luther King, Jr. Boulevard to 20th Street in December 2020 and will remain closed until early 2022.

-Signage for vehicles and pedestrains will be installed at key locations to assist with wayfinding, and flaggers will be on site as needed to direct traffic.
+Signage for vehicles and pedestrians will be installed at key locations to assist with wayfinding, and flaggers will be on site as needed to direct traffic.

 Within the next several months, construction will continue in phases in several locations, and will be completed in these phases through July 2022.
 This page will be updated as the projects progress.